20 Best Things to Do in Freeport, ME

 You can sit inside or outside in the patio area.

-L.L.Bean Flagship Outlet
+Have Fun at L.L.Bean Flagship Outlet

-It is a notable landmark in the city.
+It is a notable landmark in town.

 The store receives more than a whopping three million visitors every year.